Access and inclusive design consultancy

 Inclusive design

-Expert knowledge of the access standards, regulations and guidance coupled with Rachael’s architectural education and experience will help your design team to achieve the best possible level of inclusive design for your project.
+Expert knowledge of the access standards, regulations and guidance coupled with Rachael Marshall’s architectural education and experience will help your design team to achieve the best possible level of inclusive design for your projects.

 Creating a development that supports its occupants is only part of the recipe for inclusion: the people responsible for operating a building in use have responsibilities laid down in law by the Equality Act.
 A good access strategy includes guidance for the ongoing maintenance and management of the access provisions designed into it, which often includes staff training and awareness.